 We recommend that a detailed review of plant items be undertaken at Construction Certificate stage, once mechanical plant selections have been undertaken.
 In particular, external roof top plant (cooling towers, condensers etc) should be assessed to ensure that satisfactory noise levels will be achieved.
-Indicatively, we assume that all cooling towers will require variable speed drives (to allow for reduced fan speeds during evening and night time periods) and that noise screens capable of providing line of sight screening between the roof top plant and the nearest residences will be required.
+Indicatively, we assume that all cooling towers will require variable speed drives (to allow for reduced fan speeds during evening and night time periods, and that noise screens capable of providing line of sight screening between the roof top plant and the nearest residences will be required.

-In our opinion, all plant items can be treated to an extent so as to be capable of complying with EPA INP acoustic guidelines.
+In our opinion, all plant items will be capable of complying with DECCW INP acoustic guidelines.